bolt-observer/agent/README.md

 ## Components

 Internally we use:
-* [channelchecker](./channelchecker): an abstraction for checking all channels
+* [nodedata](./nodedata): an abstraction for running the periodic checks and reporting balance related changes
-* [nodeinfo](./nodeinfo): this can basically report `lncli getnodeinfo` for your node  - it is used by the agent so we have a full view of node info & channels
 * [filter](./filter): this is used to filter specific channels on the agent side
 * [checkermonitoring](./checkermonitoring): is used for reporting metrics via Graphite (not used directly in balance-agent here)
 * [lightning_api](./lightning_api): an abstraction around lightning node API (that furthermore heavily depends on common code from [lnd](https://github.com/lightningnetwork/lnd))